Top 15 New Upcoming Data Centers in the US (March 2026)

 Microsoft owns approximately 1,575 acres in Mount Pleasant.
 The construction of the project began in mid-2023, followed by pile testing, grading, and foundation work through late spring 2024.
 The project is being constructed in phases, and the company plans to build additional development areas, Area 3A and 3 B. Area 3B is part of the first phase, which is currently under construction, and Area 3A is planned for the future phases.
 The initial phase 1 is set for completion for 2025-26, with operations expected by early 2026.

 The project features a zero-water evaporation system with a closed-loop cooling data center design that saves over 33 million gallons of water annually.
-The power demands for this project will be met through WE Energies and American Transmission Co. substations.
+The power demands for one of the largest data center projects by Microsoft will be met through WE Energies and American Transmission Co. substations.

 Amazon-AWS Sunbury Campus